EMBRYOPSIDA Pirani & Prado

 Genes & Genomes.
 For a possible duplication of the PI gene here or in the lamiids, see Viaene et al. (2009), but more detailed sampling is required to fully understand the pattern of duplication and loss of this gene in asterids.
 Studies on the duplication of the RPB2 gene show that the I copy persists in most of the lamiids almost alone in the pentapetalae (see also discussion under Trochodendrales and Dilleniales), as well as in Ericales (Oxelman et al. 2004b).

 Chemistry, Morphology, etc. In the following discussion, I = Icacinaceae, M = Metteniusaceae, C = Cardipteridaceae, and González and Rudall (2010) thought that the gynoecium in Metteniusa (M) was five-carpellate, and an ovule developed in each of the two ?abaxial carpels - these were smaller than the adaxial carpel.
 Since there are no septae, this is a form of parietal placentation, and given the findings of Endress and Rapini (2014), this gynoecial morphology should be confirmed.
-There are two ovules in the gynoecia of most of the old Icacinaceae, but their relationship to individual carpels is largely unknown.
+There are two ovules in the gynoecia of most of the old Icacinaceae, but it is largely assumed that they are in a single carpel (but c.f.
+González & Rudall 2010).
 However, Emmotum (M) has three fertile carpels, each with 1-2 ovules, and these seem to be the three abaxial carpels of a basically 5-carpellate flower (see especially Endress & Rapini 2014).
-Scattered throughout the old Icacinaceae are taxa with styles that are not terminal (Casimirella - I; this can have three styles), or the styles are asymmetric (Cardiopteris - C), or the single style has two bumps at the base (Raphiostylis - M; Citronella - C; Mappia - I).
+Scattered throughout the old Icacinaceae are taxa with styles that are not terminal (Casimirella - I; this can have three styles), or the styles are asymmetric (Cardiopteris - C), or the single style has two bumps/reduced styles at the base (Raphiostylis - M; Citronella - C; Mappia - I).
 Poraqueiba (M) initially has three locules, but two are obliterated, Apodytes (M) appears to have two connate styles, while Sleumer (1971) described the style of Nothapodytes (I) as being dimorphic.
 Fagerlind (1945) and Mauritzon (1936c) describe those Icacinaceae s.l. that they examined (S, C) as having a single carpel fertile, i.e. with two ovules/carpel.
 Finally, Apodytes (M) and a group of genera including Medusanthera (S) have a very asymmetric ovary (see below).

-Fruits in general are single-seeded and drupaceous, although details of their morphology, sometimes rather complex, are poorly known.
-The fruits of Emmotum are sometimes 3-seeded (Sleumer 1942).
+Fruits in general are single-seeded and drupaceous, although details of their morphology, sometimes rather complex, are poorly known (see Baillon 1874 for a few details).
+The fruits of Emmotum (M) are sometimes 3-seeded (Sleumer 1942).
 Although Oncotheca has five fertile carpels, each with two ovules, seed set is poor, there being usually only one, sometimes two or three, seeds per fruit (Dickison 1986).
 The fruits are often somewhat flattened and/or with a prominent vertical meridional ridge; they may be very asymmetric, as in Apodytes (M: a sterile carpel? - Potgeiter & van Wyk 1994), or in Medusandra and relatives (S), but other taxa also have more or less surved fruits and the loculus of the seed sometimes has a large longitudinal inpushing.
 The testa is ruminate, especially in Pyrenacantha (I) and relatives.

 Comparative phytochemical studies on Aquifoliales, Garryales, Metteniusales and Icacinales are much needed.

-Although Garryales were often found to be sister to (most of) the rest of the lamiid clade (e.g. Lens et al. 2008a: maximum parsimony analyses), the composition of any clade that might immediately include them was unclear.
-Oncothecaceae have been considered close, but neither they nor the other taxa mentioned immediately below linked strongly with them (e.g. Kårehed 2001, 2002b; for the position of Oncothecaceae, see Cameron 2001, 2003; Olmstead et al. 2000; B. Bremer et al. 2002).
-In a parsimony analysis of combined molecular and morphological data Lens et al. (2008a) found a clade [Oncothecaceae + some ex-Icacinaceae] (taxa assigned to Metteniusaceae below + Cassinopsis) to be sister (72% bootstrap) to other lamiids, while in a Bayesian analysis this clade was joined by Garryales (but with little support for the enlarged clade); the other lamiids formed a clade with 1.0 p.p. support.
-Relationships remained unclear in a study of the lamiids that focussed on the large lamiid clades (Refulio-Rodriguez & Olmstead 2014), but sampling was skimpy.
+Although Garryales were often found to be sister to (most of) the rest of the lamiids (e.g. Lens et al. 2008a: maximum parsimony analyses), the composition of any clades immediately basal to them was unclear.
+Oncothecaceae have been placed in this area, but neither they nor the other taxa mentioned immediately below linked strongly (e.g. Kårehed 2001, 2002b; for the position of Oncothecaceae, see Cameron 2001, 2003; Olmstead et al. 2000; B. Bremer et al. 2002).
+Thus B. Bremer (2002) found the [Oncotheca + Apodytes] and [Cassinopsis, Icacina, Pyrencantha] clades, but neither was well supported.
+In a parsimony analysis of combined molecular and morphological data Lens et al. (2008a) found a clade [Oncothecaceae + some ex-Icacinaceae (taxa assigned to Metteniusaceae below + Cassinopsis)] to be sister (72% bootstrap) to other lamiids, while in a Bayesian analysis this clade was joined by Garryales (but with little support for the enlarged clade); the other lamiids formed a clade with 1.0 p.p. support.
+Relationships remained unclear in a study that focussed on the large lamiid clades (Refulio-Rodriguez & Olmstead 2014), but sampling here was skimpy.
 Nazaire et al. (2014: Suppl.
 Fig. 4A) found Oncothecaceae, Garryales and Icacinaceae to form a grade at the base of the lamiid clade, but support was weak.

 Some of the Icacinaceae had already moved.
 Thus Irvingbaileya and Gomphandra were placed with strong support in Aquifoliales (D. Soltis et al. 2000), and the group was expanded by Kårehed (2001).
 There is very strong support for the basic structure [[Cardiopteridaceae + Stemonuraceae] [Ilex, Phyllonoma, Helwingia]] (Kårehed 2001; only 1 sp. of Ilex included; Lens et al. 2008b).
 Cardiopteridaceae and Stemonuraceae are both very largely populated by ex-icacinaceous genera.
 The grouping [Cardiopteridaceae + Pentaphylacaceae] had weak support in an earlier single gene analysis (Savolainen et al. 2000b); for the latter family, see Ericales.